 The Fund aims to capture total return potential in the B&R region through a diversified portfolio of USD fixed income securities.
 This helps to reduce potential currency risk**.

-#The 17 countries include China, Indonesia, Mongolia, Hong Kong, Maldives, Papua New Guinea, Malaysia, Ghana, Nigeria, Angola, Switzerland, France, Great Britain, Bahrain, Egypt, Uzbekistan and Saudi Arabia.
+#The 21 countries include China, Vietnam, Indonesia, India, Maldives, Singapore, Mongolia, Hong Kong, Malaysia, Papua New Guinea, Australia, Ghana, Nigeria, Angola, Italy, Germany, France, Netherlands, Switzerland, Egypt and Uzbekistan.

 *Annualized dividend (%) = (Amount/Share X 12) ÷ Price on record date.
 Upon dividend distribution, the Fund's net asset value may fall on the ex-dividend date.
 All distributions below USD 50 in value (or its equivalent) will be automatically applied in the purchase of further shares of the same class.
 Positive distribution yield does not imply a positive return.